 Koban: Rise of the Kobani

 Naturally there would be little suspense if our heroes and the humans in general would just roll over the Kralls and obviously this is not what happens.
 There are some hints in the book and I have to say that I am looking forward to the next book even though I do not really like cliffhangers.
 Overall this was a very enjoyable read.
 Just my cup of tea.
 The only reason I did not start to read the next book right away it is bought and sitting on my hard drive is that, after three science fiction books in a row, I felt like a detour into urban fantasy land was called for.

 So after my latest adventure into the world of the Elemental Assassin series I will definitely get back to the Koban Series.
 By the way, this is not a small novella.
 Oct 03, Matt rated it it was amazing.

-This is an amazing series and I would recommend this anyone who likes Sci-Fi.
+go to link This is an amazing series and I would recommend this anyone who likes Sci-Fi.
 I cannot believe that this self published author has not been picked up by a publisher.
 Personally, I'm sorta glad that he has not.

 - Brahms, Beethoven (the forbidden lecture) (The Forbidden Lectures Book 4).